Aleksander Prystor: Second Polish Republic

 After the collapse of the government of Kazimierz Świtalski, Prystor once again became the Minister of Labour and Social Services, in the fifth government of Kazimierz Bartel.
 He remained in this post in the governments of Walery Sławek and Józef Piłsudski.
 In 1931, he was elected to the Sejm, as a member of the pro-government Nonpartisan Bloc for Cooperation with the Government (BBWR), remaining in the Polish Parliament until 1935.

 In December 1930, Prystor was appointed the Minister of Trade and Industry, and on May 27, 1931, he became the Prime Minister of Poland.
 He was regarded as a poor premier, avoiding any reforms.
 His policies resulted in decrease of investment and deepened recession.
 Prystor remained in his post until May 1933, when Józef Piłsudski demanded his dismissal.
-The reason for this most likely was a personal conflict between Prystor's wife Janina, and Pilsudski's wife Aleksandra Pilsudska.
+The reason for this most likely was a personal conflict between Prystor's wife Janina, and Piłsudski's wife Aleksandra Piłsudska.

 In 1934, Prystor went on a private trip to Lithuania, during which he talked with main Lithuanian politicians, including President Antanas Smetona.
 The talks were unsuccessful.

-After the death of Pilsudski in May 1935, he was associated with the group of Walery Sławek.
+After the death of Piłsudski in May 1935, he was associated with the group of Walery Sławek.
 Prystor took part in the works on the 1935 Polish legislative election, after which he became a senator.
 On October 4, 1935, he was appointed the speaker of the Polish Senate and remained in this post until November 27, 1938, when President Ignacy Mościcki dissolved Polish parliament.

 Following the 1938 parliamentary election, he again was elected to the Senate.
 On March 9, 1939, he gave a speech, harshly criticizing the policies of the government and the Camp of National Unity.
 Among others, he claimed that a parliament, elected in undemocratic vote, has no moral right to elect a new president in 1940.